 Emergency Department Visits and Hospitalizations

 Drug use impacts many families in our community, including some of the youngest residents.
-Onondaga County has the third highest rate in New York State for newborn drug-related diagnoses, with 304.3 drug-related diagnoses per 10,000 newborn discharges in 2016.
+Onondaga County has the 9th highest rate in New York State for newborns with neonatal withdrawal syndrome, with 35.2 newborns with neonatal withdrawal syndrome per 1,000 newborn discharges in 2016.
 Source: New York State Department of Health, Statewide Planning and Research Cooperative System, 2016) This is an improvement from 2014, when Onondaga County had the third highest rate in New York.

 Safe Medication Disposal

 Onondaga County’s Sharps Needles and Drug Disposal (SNADD) program offers a solution for the safe disposal of household medications.
 Several medicine and needle drop boxes are located throughout Onondaga County.
 Figure 8 depicts the total pounds of drugs collected through the SNADD program since its inception, in November 2015.

-Between 2015 and 2016 there was a slight increase in the number of naloxone administrations reported by Emergency Medical Services in Onondaga County.
-Reports of administrations for 2017 show a decrease by comparison.
-(Figure 10).
+Figure 9 depicts the number of naloxone administrations reported by Emergency Medical Services in Onondaga County.

-Source: New York State-County Quarterly Report Published July 2019
+Source: New York State-County Quarterly Report Published in April 2019 and October 2019